 Overview of the shooting campaign

-Every year in Britain, more than 45 million pheasants and partridges are mass-produced like commercial poultry so that they can be shot down by wealthy 'guns', who might pay £1,000 or more per day for the 'privilege'.
+Every year in Britain, around 50 million pheasants and partridges are mass-produced like commercial poultry so that they can be shot down by wealthy 'guns', who might pay £1,000 or more per day for the 'privilege'.

-Given that a small group of shooters can kill up to 500 birds a day, many of the victims are not actually eaten.
-According to an editorial in Country Life magazine (February 1, 2001) some of the ‘surplus’ is buried in specially dug holes.
-Added to these casualties are the numerous unretrieved birds who die slowly from their gunshot wounds, out of sight of the guns.
+A small group of shooters can kill up to 500 birds a day, and many of the victims are not actually eaten.
+According to various accounts, some of the ‘surplus’ is buried in specially dug holes.
+In addition, numerous unretrieved birds die slowly from their gunshot wounds, out of sight of the guns.

 Join us in the campaign against bird shooting – send for a FREE stop shooting action pack today!